monk-io/docs/docs/guides/load-balancers.md

 ### HTTP

-HTTP health checks are GET requests sent to at the specified `interval` to the `url` with specified `request` contents.
+HTTP health checks are GET requests sent to at the specified `interval` (in seconds) to the `url` with specified `request` contents.
 The `response` field specifies the contents of the expected response.
 If the service fails to respond or the contents of the response are not matching - the balancer will mark that service as faulty and route traffic to its other instances.

 ```yaml linenums="1"
 namespace: /lbs